-In Ontario, the government is proposing to work with employer and industry groups to find ways to reduce payroll-related red tape for businesses.
+In Ontario, the government is proposing to work with the Canadian Payroll Association (CPA) and other employer groups to find ways to reduce payroll-related red tape for businesses.

-The proposals in both jurisdictions suggest changes may be ahead for payroll professionals.
+The proposals in both jurisdictions signal that changes may be ahead for payroll professionals.

 During the recent Alberta election campaign, the United Conservative Party (UCP) said it would cut red tape by one-third over its mandate.
 It also committed to implementing a “one-in/one-out” rule, requiring ministries to identify at least one offsetting regulation for every new regulation they create.

 The UCP also said one of its first actions in government would be to table legislation to amend the province’s employment standards and labour relations laws.

 “Bill 2 under a UCP government would be the Open for Business Act, which would reverse job-killing NDP policies, restore workplace democracy, bring balance to Alberta labour laws, and incentivize the creation of youth employment,” said UCP campaign documents.